 1) Contact your lender as soon as you have a problem – Many people avoid calling their lenders when they have money troubles.
 Most of us are embarrassed to discuss our money problems with others, or believe that if lenders know we are in trouble, they will rush to collection or foreclosure.
 This is the wrong approach.
 It is best to call your lender/servicer and ask them to modify your loan so that the payments are affordable.
 Some lenders have workout options to help you keep your home.
 However, these options work best when your loan is only one or two payments behind.
 Contact your mortgage lender as soon as you realize that you are unable to make your payments.
 The more behind you are in your mortgage the harder it will be to stay in your house.

 2) Talk to a housing counseling agency – It is best to speak with HUD-approved housing counseling agency such as NeighborWorks Southern Mass.
 A counselor at NeighborWorks Southern Mass will help you assess your financial situation, determine what options are available to you, and help you negotiate with your lender.
 Our counselors are familiar with the various workout arrangements that lenders will consider and will know what course of action makes the most sense for you and your family, based on your circumstances.
 In addition, the counselor can call the lender with you or on your behalf to discuss a workout plan.
 By meeting with a counselor before your mortgage payments are too far behind, you can protect yourself from future credit problems.
 Your counselor will help you establish a monthly budget plan to ensure that you can meet all of your monthly expenses, including your mortgage payment.
 Your personal financial plan will clearly show how much money you have available to make the mortgage payment.
 This analysis will help you and your lender determine whether a reduced or delayed payment schedule could help you.
 Also, a counselor will have information on services, resources, and programs available in your local area that may provide you with additional financial, legal, medical, or other assistance that you may need.
-To get the process started please visit the Foreclosure Counseling page and you the intake packets for our Brockton or New Bedford offices.
-Choose the packet for the office location that is most convenient to you.
+To get the process started please visit the Foreclosure Counseling page and you will see the intake packets for our Brockton or New Bedford offices; choose the packet for the office location that is most convenient to you.
 We offer counseling to anyone in the Southern Mass area.

 3) How to find your lender – Check the following sources for lender contact information: a) your monthly mortgage billing statement; b) your payment coupon book; and c) the web links or customer service numbers found under ‘help for homeowners’ lenders on HUD’s website .